 A pelvic ultrasound may be recommended to men to check:

-A pelvic ultrasound can be performed through two distinct ways, namely:
+A pelvic ultrasound can be performed in two distinct ways, namely:

-Transvaginal: This method involves inserting a flexible, long and thin transducer covered with gel, as well as latex sheath – into the vagina to assess the internal organs.
+Transvaginal: This method involves inserting a flexible, long, and thin transducer covered with gel, as well as a latex sheath – into the vagina to assess the internal organs.

 In the case of a transabdominal ultrasound, the bladder needs to be full for which one is advised to drink at least 8 glasses of water or any other fluid, one hour before the ultrasound.
 This enables the organs to protrude clearly in the pictures.